israel-dryer/ttkbootstrap/docs/styleguide.md

 ---
 ## Frame

-This widget container has a default background color that matches the **bg** color for the selected theme; however any of the [available colors](#colors) can be used to style the background color.
+This widget style features a default background color that matches the theme background by default, or the [selected color](#colors).

 ![frame](./assets/widget-styles/frame.png)